-Indonesia president orders delay in vote on criticized criminal code
+Indonesia shelves vote on penal code criminalizing extramarital sex

 Australians are among the leading visitors to the holiday island of Bali and the country’s Daily Telegraph newspaper carried a lurid headline on Friday: “Bali Sex Ban”.

-Additional reporting by Fransiska Nangoy and Agustinus Beo Da Costa; Editing by Ed Davies and Clarence Fernandez
+Additional reporting by Fransiska Nangoy; Editing by Ed Davies and Clarence Fernandez